Heavybullets8/heavy_script/README.md

 # HeavyScript

+# Archived Repository Notice

+## HeavyScript is Archived

+Due to the upcoming update for TrueNAS SCALE ([link to update](https://forums.truenas.com/t/the-future-of-electric-eel-and-apps/5409)), where they will be completely removing k3s and replacing it with Docker Compose, I have decided to archive this repository.
+Since I do not want to use Docker Compose, I will not be supporting it.
+The tools that HeavyScript offers will all be deprecated by this release due to that change, as the tools are designed for TrueNAS SCALE's k3s implementation, not Docker.

+Instead, I will be switching over to TalosOS, and users should watch the TrueCharts Discord channel for migration notices.

+It is also worth noting that TrueCharts has archived and completely removed their charts from TrueNAS SCALE as well, as seen here: [TrueCharts Catalog](https://github.com/truecharts/catalog).

+TrueCharts' comments on the situation can be seen here: [TrueCharts Deprecation News](https://truecharts.org/news/scale-deprecation/).

+## Personal Note

+Developing HeavyScript was my first project and the most fun I've had with coding.
+Amassing 380+ stars throughout the years is nothing I ever dreamed of when I started the project, and I am sad to see it go.

+Thank you to everyone who has supported and used HeavyScript!

+Best regards,
+Heavybullets8

 ## Contact

 If you have questions or would like to contribute, I have a sub discord category hosted on the Truecharts Discord.